Low culture

-In society, the term low culture identifies the forms of popular culture that have mass appeal, often broadly appealing to the middle or lower cultures of any given society.
+Low culture is made up of forms of popular culture that have mass appeal, often broadly appealing to the middle or lower cultures of any given society.
 This is in contrast to the forms of high culture that appeal to a smaller, often upper-class proportion of the populace.
 Culture theory proposes that both high culture and low culture are subcultures within a society, because the culture industry mass-produces each type of popular culture for every socioeconomic class.
 Despite being viewed as characteristic of less-educated social classes, low culture is still often enjoyed by upper classes as well.
 This makes the content that falls under this categorization the most broadly consumed kind of media in a culture overall.

 Various forms of low culture can be found across a variety of cultures, with the physical objects composing these mediums often being constructed from less expensive, perishable materials.
 The phrase low culture has come to be viewed by some as a derogatory idea in and of itself, existing to put down elements of pop or tribal culture that others may deem to be "inferior."

 Standards and definitions

-On the left a sculpture, an example of high art, and on the right a name tag sticker with a graffiti tag, an example of low art.

 In Popular Culture and High Culture: An Analysis and Evaluation of Taste (1958), Herbert J. Gans said: